grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=1 (0x01) - Error
-    VSCP_TYPE_ERROR_ERROR
-This error message is used to indicate an error condition.
+    VSCP_TYPE_ERROR_ERRORThis error message is used to indicate an error condition.

  | Data byte | Description |
  | :---------: | ----------- |